University Core Curriculum

 Engaged Learning Experiences

 Engaged Learning Experiences courses provide opportunities for deep reflection and integration of knowledge across boundaries through experiences such as interdisciplinary seminar classes, capstone projects, fieldwork, internships, study abroad, and student research.
-Students must complete three courses which are designated as Engaged Learning Experiences courses.
-One of the Engaged Learning Experiences courses must be at the 300-level, and one Engaged Learning Experiences course must be designated as “Boundary Crossing”.
-The ELE requirement must be completed at Northeastern Illinois University.
-Courses that satisfy these requirements will be designated as such in the Schedule of Classes by searching under "Attributes Type".
+Courses that satisfy these requirements will be designated as such in the Schedule of Classes by searching using "Attributes Type" field.

 Discipline Specific (ELE-DS)